ammpp/NSB-Box/README.md

   is a picture or an iframe.
 Example: bilder/image.jpg?v=3838

 To be done:
-• make accessable for div elements wich are used within the page.
+• make accessible for div elements which are used within the page.

 NSB Box v1.0.0 | 2018